best-kerosene-heaters-reviews-amazon-top-10

 READ MORE REVIEWS AT AMAZON

 EDITOR’S NOTE: The Dura Heat DH1051 Indoor Kerosene Heater is a very economical convection and radiant heater that works well for smaller areas of your home.
-The backup manual ignition is a nice touch and the features are OK.
-We did experience some wick problems and it never felt safe carrying this heater around by the handle.
+The backup manual ignition is a nice touch, and the features are OK.
+We did experience some wick issues, and it never felt safe to carry this heater by the handle.

 Kerosene Heater Maintenance and Storage Tips

-There will be times throughout the year when you don’t need to use your kerosene heater so you must store it properly.
-We strongly recommend that you keep the original packaging for your kerosene heater as this is good to use for storage.
+There will be times throughout the year when you don’t need to use your kerosene heater, so you must store it properly.
+We strongly recommend that you keep the original packaging for your kerosene heater, as this is good for storage.

 The first thing to do is to empty the fuel tank.
 You can do this by running your kerosene heater until you receive a low fuel or no fuel warning indication.
-Turn off the heater to let it cool down and then you need to remove the fuel tank.
+Turn off the heater to let it cool down, then remove the fuel tank.
 Use the pump to remove any remaining kerosene and place it into a kerosene container.

-If you have a fan filter then this is the next thing to clean.
-You will find this located at the back of your kerosene heater and you need to remove it and give it a thorough dusting to remove any dirt.
-If the filter is very dirty then you can use soap and a water rinse.
+If you have a fan filter, it’s the next thing to clean.
+You will find this at the back of your kerosene heater.
+Remove it and give it a thorough dusting to remove any dirt.
+If the filter is very dirty, then you can use soap and a water rinse.
 Make sure the filter is completely dry before putting it back into your heater.

-Your kerosene heater could have an oil filter and if this is the case then you will need to remove it and clean it.
-The best way to clean the oil filter is to immerse it in unused and clean kerosene.
-If you have stubborn dirt on your oil filter then use a paper towel to remove this.
+Your kerosene heater may have an oil filter; if so, you will need to remove and clean it.
+The best way to clean the oil filter is to immerse it in clean, unused kerosene.
+If you have stubborn dirt on your oil filter, then use a paper towel to remove it.
 Never use soap.
-Once your air filter is clean and dry put it back in your heater.
+Once your air filter is clean and dry, put it back in your heater.

-If you have an oil filter you will have an oiled plate and you need to clean this too.
-There will probably be kerosene in the oil plate so pump this out first.
-If there is water or dirt in the oil plate then get rid of this.
+If you have an oil filter, you will have an oiled plate, and you need to clean this too.
+There will probably be kerosene in the oil plate, so pump this out first.
+If there is water or dirt on the oil plate, remove it.
 Don’t use water to clean the oil plate.
 A paper towel is ideal for this job.

-Now clean the outside of your kerosene heater removing any dirt or dust with a damp paper towel.
+Now clean the exterior of your kerosene heater with a damp paper towel, removing any dirt or dust.
 Let your kerosene heater dry before storage.
-Find a cool and dry place to store your kerosene heater away from the heat of the summer etc. Some bugs are attracted to kerosene so keep them out by wrapping your heater in its original packaging.
+Find a cool, dry place to store your kerosene heater away from the summer heat, etc. Some bugs are attracted to kerosene, so keep them out by wrapping your heater in its original packaging.

 The only real maintenance issue with a kerosene heater is the wick.
-If you have had your heater for some time then you may need to replace it if igniting is a problem.
-Make sure that you use the right kind of wick for your heater.
+If you have had your heater for some time, then you may need to replace it if ignition is a problem.
+Make sure you use the right wick for your heater.

 Kerosene Heater Safety Tips

-Although kerosene is one of the safest fuels you can use there are still several safety precautions that you need to observe with your kerosene heater.
-You need to be careful where you locate your kerosene heater in your home, office, or anywhere else.
+Although kerosene is one of the safest fuels you can use, you still need to observe several safety precautions with your kerosene heater.
+You need to be careful where you place your kerosene heater, whether in your home, office, or elsewhere.

-Be careful when coming into contact with your kerosene heater.
+Be careful when handling your kerosene heater.
 You do not want to set fire to your clothes or burn your skin.
-Don’t locate your kerosene heater in a place where a lot of people will walk through as you don’t want the heater knocked over creating a potential fire risk.
+Don’t locate your kerosene heater in a place where many people will walk through, as you don’t want it knocked over and creating a potential fire risk.
 Keep small children and pets away from your kerosene heater.

 Never ever use gasoline in your kerosene heater or any other fuel other than kerosene.
 Keep your heater away from flammable solvents such as lacquers and aerosol sprays.
-Never fill your kerosene heater indoors – always do this outside no matter how cold it is outdoors.
-Make sure that your heater is not hot when you add more fuel and never overfill.
+Never fill your kerosene heater indoors – always do it outside, no matter how cold it is.
+Make sure your heater is not hot before adding more fuel, and never overfill.

 Only use a kerosene heater in a well-ventilated room.
-When kerosene burns the oxygen in the air reduces and in a small room this can be very dangerous for you.
-If you don’t use your kerosene heater properly then you run the risk of creating toxic fumes such as carbon dioxide, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+When kerosene burns, the oxygen in the air is consumed, and in a small room, this can be very dangerous.
+If you don’t use your kerosene heater properly, you risk creating toxic fumes such as carbon dioxide, carbon monoxide, sulfur dioxide, and nitrogen dioxide.

 Always keep a room well-ventilated by opening a window slightly when using a kerosene heater.
-We recommend that you install smoke detectors and a carbon monoxide detector so that you get an early warning of any problems.
-A badly contaminated wick can cause dangerous fumes so check this regularly.
+We recommend installing smoke detectors and a carbon monoxide detector to get early warning of potential problems.
+A badly contaminated wick can cause dangerous fumes, so check this regularly.

-If your kerosene heater catches fire then you need to turn it off immediately.
+If your kerosene heater catches fire, turn it off immediately.
 Never attempt to move the heater in this situation.
-If in any doubt call the fire department.
-Don’t try to put the fire out using blankets or water.
+If in any doubt, call the fire department.
+Don’t try to put out the fire with blankets or water.

-Read the instructions provided by the manufacturer very carefully when you receive your kerosene heater.
-You must correctly operate your kerosene heater.
-Be vigilant at all times and use common sense and you will be safe with your kerosene heater.
+Read the manufacturer’s instructions carefully when you receive your kerosene heater.
+You must operate your kerosene heater correctly.
+Be vigilant at all times and use common sense, and you will be safe with your kerosene heater.

 Frequently Asked Questions for Best Kerosene Heaters: FAQ